cast-org/figuration/docs/4.0.0-alpha.5/widgets/affix.md

 layout: docs
 title: Affix
 subtitle: affix.js
+description: Affix is used to handle the positioning of components based on the scroll position of the window with top and bottom boundaries.
 group: widgets
 ---

-Affix is used to handle the positioning of components based on the scroll position of the window with top and bottom boundaries.

 ## Contents
 {:.no_toc}